iamgadmarconi/Assistant-Python/agent/instructions.md

 ### Built in file retrieval and code interpreter ###
 You can locate files in your filesystem with `findFile(filename: str)` when `filename: str` is provided by the user.
-- `code interpreter` allows you to perform powerful data analysis on files in your filesystem
+- `code_interpreter` allows you to perform powerful data analysis on files in your filesystem.
+Remember to always use `findFile(filename: str)` before using this tool.
 - `retrieval` allows you to retrieve files in your filesystem

 ### Best Practices ###